 - Additional Features

-New as of of 5/1/22: we have released a new major design overhaul of the gradebook which we call the Grade-Grid design.
+New as of of 7/1/22: we have released a new major design overhaul of the gradebook which we call the Grade-Grid design.
 Our goal is to make it faster and easier for teachers to review and grade students' submissions.
-We still have the classic gradebook view available for teachers that prefer to finish out the year with the old design.
-(To switch, click the toggle in the upper right corner above the gradebook.)

 The Grade-Grid design allows teachers to see a list of their enrolled students, and all of their work in a chapter all on one screen.
 Student names are listed vertically down the page and content pages (videos, textbook, tests, etc.) are listed horizontally from left to right across the page.

 At a glance you easily see which students have submitted work, which still need to be reviewed and submitted by you, and which need to be returned to the student.
 You can easily approve and return all student grades for any item in the gradebook in as few as one click.

 We have a variety of assessments and things students will submit as they work through the class content on the site including multiple choice, fill-in-the-blanks, short answer and long form free-response (essay) questions.
 Different content items will have different assessment types.
 Multiple choice questions are auto-graded as right or wrong while the fill-in-the-blank questions (where students can type in a word or two as an answer) use a logic feature that will auto-score based on the correctness of a student's answer.
 Then we have free-response short answer and essay question, where students answers will vary widely.
 For these type of responses we use a credit for completion scoring.

 Credit for Completion is a feature that simplifies the grading process by giving students full credit for all completed short-answer and essay questions regardless of quality or correctness.
 This feature is now on for all classes, saving teachers time and clicks.
 Teachers can always override the amount of credit given for individual questions when reviewing individual answers.